Date Masamune (Sengoku Basara): Adaptations and other media

-Cultural impact

-Popularity
+Reception

 In a poll from Japanese fan magazine Newtype, Masamune was voted the 21st most-popular male anime character from the 2000s.
 In July 2009, he took the 10th spot of the season.
 In 2009, Masamune's image was used by Capcom to raise awareness of an election in Miyagi Prefecture, a video game first, noting in a press release that "warlord samurai turned video game sensation, Date Masamune is a household name in Miyagi Prefecture.
 This campaign aims to use the broad appeal Date Masamune has among the residents of the prefecture to draw attention to the election and increase the turnout of younger voters."

-While discussing this, Engadget noted that Masamune was far more popular in Eastern territories than Western territories due to the negative reception of Devil Kings.
-Nevertheless, the site expected the third game in the franchise to bring more appeal of Masamune to English players due to Capcom having it localized to be like the original.
-In a Yahoo!
-Japan poll from 2010, Masamune was voted as third-most-popular video-game character, behind Hatsune Miku and Mario.
-In June 2009, JYB sold a tour in Japan known as Sengoku Basara: Masamune's Grand Tour.
-It focused on events related to Masamune and Kojuro.
-A total of 90% of the people who went there were females.
-Multiple types of merchandising based on the character have been released such as an identical helmet.
-In a series of Sengoku Basara magazines, Masamune has been featured prominently in the first issue as the volume highly focuses on his role in the franchise.